If you don’t have an earthshaking idea, get one.

 If we look carefully at our nation it is clear that we share too many characteristics with these tyranno-governments.
 We do not work for the common good.
-From the beginning we have mistreated five hated groups: non-males, non-whites, non-heterosexuals, non-Christians, and the not-well-to-do.
+From the beginning we have mistreated seven hated groups: not-male, not-white, not-heterosexual, not-Christian, not-well-to-do, not-native, and the disabled.
 Our government is ruled by a small group of wealthy elite men who hold all of our nation’s power.
 These men hold power for decades, and it is very difficult to remove incumbents.
 The people have a small voice that is almost never decisive.
 Through their tight control of the election system and the two-party system, those in power decide who is to be granted access to power.
 Our rulers listen only to their own ideas, or to the ideas of sycophants, or to the ideas of those who give them money.
 Our rulers substitute their own wishes for the wishes of the people, and our rulers use our power primarily to benefit themselves.
 And, unfortunately, with regard to the economy, energy, inequality, and extreme weather, our rulers are pushing us beyond safe limits.
 It is safe to say that they are not following a policy of “safety first” in these four dangerous areas.
 The governments I named above were controlled by factions.
 Our government, like the other governments just described, works against the common good.
 Our government is a tyranno-government; it is not a faction-free democracy.

 Factions Currently at Work

 Our political parties use factions to stir the passions of ordinary citizens.
-For example, some of the current leading political candidates use vile language to vilify non-Christians, non-whites, foreigners, and the poor, thereby garnering votes and campaign contributions.
+For example, some of our current leading political figures use hateful language to vilify non-Christians, non-whites, foreigners, and the poor, thereby garnering votes and campaign contributions.
 And their disparagement of non-heterosexuals has just now been muted by a recent Supreme Court decision declaring that same-sex couples have the same right to marry as everyone else.
 But, knowing human nature as I do, I am sure that this period of quiet will not last long and the bitter attacks will resume.